 Every parent loves the drawings, paintings, and crafts that their child makes, but it can quickly become overwhelming.
 Between preschool and other activities, I probably accumulate 5-10 pieces of art per child per week.
 That adds up quickly after a few months, not to mention years!
-If you’re feeling overwhelmed like me, here are some ideas for both displaying and storing that artwork.
+If you’re feeling overwhelmed like me, here are some ideas for both displaying and storing your children’s artwork.

-Displaying the Artwork
+Displaying Children’s Artwork

 I’m a big believer in displaying selected pieces of artwork, even just temporarily.
 My kids get a kick out of seeing something they created hanging on the wall and are so proud of it.

 A couple of years ago, I created a large bulletin board to hang in the hallway off my kitchen.
 I love this board because of the quantity of artwork it can display along with birthday invitations, thank you notes, etc. It was pretty easy to make and a relatively cheap project.
 I’ll post more on it next week if you’d like to create one yourself!